 http://yourdomain.com/post-name/ with your own post/page URL.

-Google Plus has discontinued share counts as of late 2017, so unfortunately those can’t be calculated for shares that came in after that time.
+Google Plus and LinkedIn have discontinued share counts as of February 2018, so unfortunately those can’t be calculated for shares that came in after that time.

 Facebook Share Counts URL